-The Blue Lacy Dog is the state dog of Texas.
-But it is not officially recognized by many kennel clubs.
+The Blue Lacy Dog is the Texas state dog.
+Also known as the Texas Lacy this is a working farm dog not officially recognized by many kennel clubs.

 What’s In This Guide